t3ng214/aws-alexa-workshop-ask/README.md

 ![](img/workshop/alexa-app-skills.jpeg)

-11. Choose your skill and enable it (if it’s already enabled, you may need to re-enable it in case it doesn't work) .
+11. Choose your skill and **enable it to use** (if it’s already enabled, you may need to re-enable it in case it doesn't work) .

 12. Click SETTINGS.
 ![](img/workshop/alexa-skill-setting.jpeg)

-13. choose account linking.
-Note, in your page, it should show in blue font 'linking'.
+13. choose account linking
 ![](img/workshop/linking-account-button.jpeg)

 14. In the new page, input your username and password.
 ![](img/workshop/cognito-login-in.png)

-15. You will see that after login in, the account has been succefully linked.
+15. You will see that after login in, the account has been successfully linked.
 You may revise your codes now to change all hard-code account balances to query from DynamoDB first.
 DynamoDB maintains the mapping relationship of cognito identityID and account balance or other information for you to add.
 We will skip this part.
 ![](img/workshop/account-linking-success.png)

 ###	Optional Challenge – Add SMS Notification to Lex